Contextuality, Cohomology and Paradox: The many faces of contextuality

 The tables which have appeared in our examples can be displayed in a visually appealing way which makes the fibred topological structure apparent, and forms an intuitive bridge to the formal development of the sheaf-theoretic ideas in the next section.

-Firstly, we look at the Hardy table from Fig.~\ref{fig:Hardy}, displayed as a ``bundle diagram'' on the left of Fig.~\ref{fig:bundle}.
+First, we look at the Hardy table from Fig.~\ref{fig:HardyPR}, displayed as a ``bundle diagram'' on the left of Fig.~\ref{fig:bundle}.
 Note that all unspecified entries of the Hardy table are set to $1$.

 What we see in this representation is the \emph{base space} of the variables $a_1$, $a_2$, $b_1$, $b_2$.
 There is an edge between two variables when they can be measured together.
 The pairs of co-measurable variables correspond to the rows of the table.
 In terms of quantum theory, these correspond to pairs of \emph{compatible observables}.
 Above each vertex is a \emph{fibre} of those values which can be assigned to the variable---in this example, $0$ and $1$ in each fibre.
 There is an edge between values in adjacent fibres precisely when the corresponding \emph{joint outcome} is possible, \ie has a $1$ entry in the table.
 Thus there are three edges for each of the pairs $\{ a_1, b_2 \}$, $\{ a_2, b_1 \}$ and $\{ a_2, b_2 \}$.